benstafford/rrobots/readme.txt

   y                   #your y coordinate, 0...battlefield_height accelerate(param)   #accelerate (max speed is 8, max accelerate is 1/-1,
                       #negativ speed means moving backwards)
-  stop                #accelerates negativ if moving forward (and vice versa),
+  stop                #accelerates negative if moving forward (and vice versa),
                       #may take 8 ticks to stop (and you have to call it every tick)
   fire(power)         #fires a bullet in the direction of your gun,
                       #power is 0.1 - 3, this power will heat your gun